-A High-Throughput Optical Microscopy Approach to Correlate the Surface Topography of Materials and Their Energy Conversion Properties
+Optical Microscopy Approach to Correlate Structural and Energy Conversion Properties of Nanoscale Materials

 Available for Licensing

 At A Glance

 Researchers at Colorado State University have developed an approach to combine functional data with structural data for a wide range of materials.
 The approach overlays structural (e.g., electron, scanning probe, or optical microscopy images) and functional images (e.g., PL, Raman, Photocurrent images), which is particularly useful for ultrathin nanosystems (such as 2D transition metal dichalcogenides (MoS2) and perovskite photovoltaics).
 The method incorporates novel software as well as hardware modifications to quantitatively and seamlessly screen material performance in a single step.

 For more details, please contact our office directly.